mretegan/crispy/doc/user_guide/editing.rst

 A few entries deserve clarification:

 * **Magnetic field.** The magnitude is always kept.
-When the beam geometry can change (element, experiment, or edge) the field is re-projected onto the new wave vector.
+When the beam geometry can change (element, experiment, or edge), the field is re-projected onto the new wave vector.
 A zero field leaves the magnetic field term disabled.
 * **Gaussian broadening.** It is kept for the incident-energy axis.
 For RIXS the energy-transfer axis broadening is kept only when the calculation stays